trooperli/install-apollo-on-ubuntu/README.md

 </code></pre>

 **5. Run Apollo**
+First create a group docker and add user to it:
+<pre><code>sudo groupadd docker
+sudo usermod -aG docker $USER
+</code></pre>
 Please follow the steps given in the [link](https://github.com/ApolloAuto/apollo/blob/master/docs/howto/how_to_launch_Apollo.md) to run apollo.
 Use the following commands to get into the dev container:
 <pre><code>bash docker/scripts/dev_start.sh
 bash docker/scripts/dev_into.sh
 </code></pre>

-Use the foolwoing command to start and stop Apollo:
+Use the follwoing command to start and stop Apollo:
 <pre><code>bash scripts/bootstrap.sh start
 bash scripts/bootstrap.sh stop
 </code></pre>